Gavinfishy/COMS_309_IP_102/README.md

 ssh your-netid@coms-309-008.class.las.iastate.edu

 ### Running jar
-make sure you are SSH into the VM
+Make sure you are SSH into the VM

 cd /tmp